 G4S Australia is ultimately owned and is part of Allied Universal®, a leading security and facility services company, which is headquartered in the United States.
-Operating across 96 countries, Allied Universal has a global workforce of approximately 800,000 people.
-In April 2021, Allied Universal acquired G4S Australia as part of its acquisition of G4S Limited (previously listed on the UK and Danish stock exchanges) with the companies harmonizing the policies and procedures of both organisations - sharing experiences and adopting the best from both cultures.
+With operations across more than 100 countries, Allied Universal has more than 7150,000 employees around the globe..
+Allied Universal acquired G4S Australia In April 2021 as part of its acquisition of G4S Limited (previously listed on the UK and Danish stock exchanges) with the companies harmonizing the policies and procedures of both organisations - sharing experiences and adopting the best from both cultures.